Planning to buy the Apple iPhone 15 series? Here's where you can

 -When will the iPhone 15 launch?

-Apple iPhone 15 series is available for pre-orders from 22 September and in-store from 29 September 2023 in Malaysia.
+Apple iPhone 15 series is available in Thailand from 22 September 2023.

 -How much does the iPhone 15 cost?